kraianyn/distress/Description.md

 # Future features

+## Calendar view

+The schedule section has a calendar view besides the list view.

 ## Adding a course schedule

 Besides adding courses one by one, there is a way to add a whole course schedule,